 Fold one of the sides of your bag inward.
 Add strong adhesive to one edge and then fold the other side over.
 Press firmly to seal.

 Add adhesive to the bottom flap then fold upward to form your plastic silverware holder pouch.
 Press firmly to seal.

 This is what your assembled picnic utensil holder will look like before you start to decorate it.
 I just love these cute little bags!
 By changing up the paper and decorations, they can be used for so many different holidays.

 Using a splatters stamp, stamp splatters on the front of your bag.
-I used Stampin Up’s Gorgeous Grunge Stamp set, however this Splatters Background Stamp from Amazon is a great alternative.
+I used Stampin Up’s Gorgeous Grunge Stamp set, however this set has been retired.
+The splatter stamp from the Touches of Texture stamp set is a great alternative.

 To create the cool multi-colored splatter affect, I inked the stamp first with red.
 I stamped multiple times without re-inking.
 Then I cleaned the stamp off.
 Then repeat the process with blue.

 Cut a strip of paper from red cardstock measuring 2″ x 8.5″.
 Emboss with a Stars embossing folder.